aws-samples/aws-dms-msk-demo/README.md

      * Delete any Log groups with name “Streaming-DMS-MSK” or use the stack name if you changed it from default while creating the stack.
 *   Delete MSK Cluster Configuration.
     * Go to Services, then MSK and click cluster configuration in the left navigation.
-    * Delete any configuration with name "MSKMMCluster1**" in it.
+    * Delete any configuration with name containing "Streaming-Blog-MSKCluster" in it.
 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.